 We have no products approved for sale and have never generated any revenue from product sales.
-Our ability to generate revenue from product sales and achieve profitability depends on our ability, and the ability of our collaboration partners, to successfully complete the development of and obtain the regulatory and marketing approvals necessary to commercialize one or more of our product candidates.
+Our ability to generate revenue from product sales and achieve profitability depends on our ability to successfully complete the development of and obtain the regulatory and marketing approvals necessary to commercialize one or more of our product candidates.
 We do not anticipate generating revenue from product sales for the foreseeable future.
 Our ability to generate future revenue from product sales or pursuant to milestone payments depends heavily on many factors, including but not limited to:

-- the completion of research and preclinical and clinical development of our product candidates; - obtaining regulatory approvals for our product candidates, either on our own, or with a collaboration partner; - the ability of our collaboration partners to successfully commercialize and/or our ability to commercialize or co-promote, if we so choose, our product candidates; - developing a sustainable and scalable manufacturing process for any approved product candidates and establishing and maintaining supply and manufacturing relationships with third parties that can provide adequate (in amount and quality) products to support clinical development and the market demand for our product candidates, if approved; - obtaining market acceptance of our product candidates, if approved, as viable treatment options; - addressing any competing technological and market developments; - identifying, assessing, acquiring, in-licensing and/or developing new product candidates; - · negotiating favorable terms in any collaboration partnership, licensing or other arrangements into which we may enter; - maintaining, protecting, and expanding our portfolio of intellectual property rights, including patents, trade secrets, and know-how, and our ability to develop, manufacture and commercialize our product candidates and products without infringing intellectual property rights of others; and - attracting, hiring, and retaining qualified personnel.
+- the completion of research and preclinical and clinical development of our product candidates; - obtaining regulatory approvals for our product candidates, either on our own, or with one or more collaboration partners; - our ability to successfully commercialize our product candidates, either on our own, or with a collaboration partner; - developing a sustainable and scalable manufacturing process for any approved product candidates and establishing and maintaining supply and manufacturing relationships with third parties that can provide adequate (in amount and quality) products to support clinical development and the market demand for our product candidates, if approved; - obtaining market acceptance of our product candidates, if approved, as viable treatment options; - addressing any competing technological and market developments; - identifying, assessing, acquiring, in-licensing and/or developing new product candidates; - negotiating favorable terms in any collaboration partnership, licensing or other arrangements into which we may enter; - maintaining, protecting, and expanding our portfolio of intellectual property rights, including patents, trade secrets, and know-how, and our ability to develop, manufacture and commercialize our product candidates and products without infringing intellectual property rights of others; and - attracting, hiring, and retaining qualified personnel.

-In cases where we, or our collaboration partners, are successful in obtaining regulatory approvals to market one or more of our product candidates, our revenue will be dependent, in part, upon the size of the markets in the territories for which regulatory approval is granted, the accepted price for the product, the ability to get reimbursement at any price and whether we have royalty and/or co-promotion rights for that territory.
+In cases where we are successful in obtaining regulatory approvals to market one or more of our product candidates, our revenue will be dependent, in part, upon the size of the markets in the territories for which regulatory approval is granted, the accepted price for the product, the ability to get reimbursement at any price and whether we are commercializing the product or the product is being commercialized by a collaboration partner, and in such case, whether we have royalty and/or co-promotion rights for that territory.
 If the number of patients suitable for our product candidates is not as significant as we estimate, the indication approved by regulatory authorities is narrower than we expect, or the reasonably accepted population for treatment is narrowed by competition, physician choice or treatment guidelines, we may not generate significant revenue from the sale of such products, even if approved.
 Even if we achieve profitability in the future, we may not be able to sustain profitability in subsequent periods.
 Our failure to generate revenue from product sales would likely depress our market value and could impair our ability to raise capital, expand our business, discover or develop other product candidates or continue our operations.
 A decline in the value of our common stock could cause our stockholders to lose all or part of their investment.

-We may require substantial additional financing to achieve our goals, and a failure to obtain this necessary capital when needed on acceptable terms, or at all, could force us to delay, limit, reduce or terminate our product development or other operations.
+We will require substantial additional financing to achieve our goals, and a failure to obtain this necessary capital when needed on acceptable terms, or at all, could force us to delay, limit, reduce or terminate our planned clinical programs for tenapanor and RDX022, or our other product development and platform development activities.